SS Baton Rouge Victory

-The SS Baton Rouge was a cargo Victory ship built during World War II under the Emergency Shipbuilding program.
-The Baton Rouge (MCV-846) was a type VC2-S-AP2 Victory ship built by Bethlehem-Fairfield Shipyards.
-The Maritime Administration cargo ship was the 846rd ship built.
+SS Baton Rouge was a cargo Victory ship built during World War II under the Emergency Shipbuilding program.
+Baton Rouge (MCV-846) was a type VC2-S-AP2 Victory ship built by Bethlehem-Fairfield Shipyards.
+The Maritime Administration cargo ship was the 846th ship built.
 Her keel was laid on June 21, 1945.
 She was launched on August 22, 1945, and completed on September 24, 1945.
 The 10,600-ton ship was constructed for the Maritime Commission.
 The American Export Line and later the Isthmian Steamship Company operated her under the United States Merchant Marine act for the War Shipping Administration.

-Victory ships were designed to supersede the earlier Liberty Ships.
+Victory ships were designed to supersede the earlier Liberty ships.
 Unlike Liberty ships, Victory ships were designed to serve the US Navy after the war and also last longer.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, and had a thinner stack set farther toward the superstructure.
 They also had a long raised forecastle.

 World War II

 Completed on September 24, 1945, the Baton Rouge did not operate during World War operations, as the surrender of Imperial Japan was announced on August 15, 1945.
 Baton Rouge transported cargo that was not delivered to the East Coast of the United States and West Coast of the United States due to the shortage of ships during the war.
-In March, 1946 she docked at Newport, Rhode Island with 1,000,000 feet of Douglas fir and western hemlock lumber from Canada.
+In March 1946 she docked at Newport, Rhode Island with 1,000,000 feet of Douglas fir and western hemlock lumber from Canada.
 Due to World War II there had been a shortage of lumber from Canada.
 On 29 November 1946 the SS Baton Rouge Victory collided in thick fog with the freighter SS Sea Centaur at the harbor near the San Pedro Breakwater, near the entrance to Los Angeles Harbor at night.
 Visibility was 150 feet that night.
 The Sea Centaur, owned by the Matson Navigation Company, was inbound from San Francisco.
 The Sea Centaur had damage to her bow above the water line from the ramming of the Isthmian Steamship Company's Baton Rouge Victory.
 Baton Rouge Victory had just steamed in from the Golden Gate.
 The Baton Rouge Victory captain, J. A. Keerson, reported on the damage to the deck and flying bridge.
 After World War II, in 1947, she was laid up James River in the National Defense Reserve Fleet.